St Elisabeth Convent, Minsk: Nationalism (2017)

 The convent used its retail network to promote the ideas of Russian irredentism and its head priest supported the capture of Crimea by Russia.
 In 2017, Russian GRU lieutenant colonel Anton Manshin gave a talk at the convent describing his participation in the Russian army's Chechen, Ukrainian, and Syrian campaigns and promoting the ideas of the Russian world.
 The editor of the convent's website later said that Manshin's invitation was their mistake.
 In the same year, the convent hosted an exhibition dedicated to the Russian Emperor Nicholas II and his family.

-The convent has refused to add the Belarusian language to its website.
-Among the many temples of the convent, there is not a single one dedicated to Belarusian saints.

 Collecting signatures for prohibition of homosexual propaganda (2019)

-In November 2019, the covent joined the campaign of collecting signatures in an appeal to President Alexander Lukashenko to prohibit "propaganda and public demonstration of homosexuality and other sexual perversions to minors", and make such propaganda and public demonstration a criminal offence.
+In November 2019, the convent joined the campaign of collecting signatures in an appeal to President Alexander Lukashenko to prohibit "propaganda and public demonstration of homosexuality and other sexual perversions to minors", and make such propaganda and public demonstration a criminal offence.
 Earlier, this appeal was initiated by pro-life organizations.
 It was also supported by Roman Catholic Archbishop, Tadevuš Kandrusievič.
 Signatures for the appeal were collected in the convent and at its retail outlets.

 The convent's priest confessor, Archpriest Andrei Lemyashonak, produced a video address in which he warned against the evils spreading across Europe: same-sex marriages and the adoption of children by same-sex couples.
 He referred to them as the beginning of the end of the world.
 He called to stop this evil — imposing itself on young people and spoiling their lives and destroying families — from spreading to Belarus.

 Lemyashonak took part in a press conference presenting the results of the campaign.
 In his speech, he stated that LGBT are sick people whose souls need to be prayed for.
 He said, that "there is no mother, nor father, nor sacramental life, nor examples of love" in their unions.

 Some Orthodox priests criticised the convent's involvement into the campaign.
 Sergy Lepin, a spokesperson for the Belarusian Orthodox Church, stressed that the collection of signatures was not the convent's initiative, though the convent joined it.
 He confirmed that the Orthodox Church did not supported the campaign.
 He referred to Lemyashonak's video appeal as a "personal initiative".
 According to Lepin, "there should be no private initiatives in this direction."
 Pavel Siardzyuk, chairperson of the Synodal Commission of the Belarusian Orthodox Church on Family, Protection of Motherhood and Childhood, described the petition as discriminatory.
 He emphasised that supporting the campaign was "an initiative of solely St Elisabeth's convent."